tushar-rishav/langchain-takehome/README.md

 # ls-go-run-handler

-An interview starter Go server with endpoints for ingesting and fetching runs.
+An starter Go server with endpoints for ingesting and fetching runs.

 ## Features